Love our Streets West Hobart: A Community Connect Project

 An annual day of open gardens/houses - could be a fund-raiser for local facilities/activities.

-mjweld over 6 years ago
+mjweld almost 7 years ago

 Dear Aisha and Amanda,